Children's Institute of Pittsburgh: Story behind the garden

 The first garden at the Children's Institute was a victory garden in the 1900s.
-The Nimick garden will take its place as the Institute's Therapeutic Garden.
-"The Nimick Family Therapeutic Garden will use the outdoors in a way we've not been able to before and will reflect our commitment to respond to all the needs of our patients and their families" President and CEO, David K. Miles.
+The Nimick garden took its place as the Institute's Therapeutic Garden.
+"The Nimick Family Therapeutic Garden will use the outdoors in a way we've not been able to before and will reflect our commitment to respond to all the needs of our patients and their families" quoted the then President and CEO, David K. Miles.
 Tommy Nimick was a member of the Men's Advisory Board at the Children's Institute and served on the board until his death in 2007.
 Florence Nimick was a long-term member of the Board of the Directors and served three terms as Board President at the Institute, which at the time was the Home for Crippled Children.
 She died in 1981.
 "We are proud to honor our parents in this way—and we believe that, if they were here, they would have made this gift themselves.
 The Children’s Institute was a great mutual interest for them, so much so that the three of us practically grew up there.
 As young children, we played and talked with staff and patients while our mother was signing papers, and later as teens my sister and I volunteered there."- Kit Nimick Carrasco.